Learn to buy, maintain, and manage rental properties

 - Making sure plumbing and electrical systems work and are safe

 - Providing reasonable quantities of hot water in accordance with your lease

-- Exterminating vermin — unless the tenant created the nuisance herself, perhaps through poor housekeeping
+- Exterminating vermin — unless the tenant created the nuisance, perhaps through poor housekeeping

 However, you may still be subject to local laws.
 And your tenant might report you to the local building or housing agency unless you keep the home up to code.

-As importantly, if you've good tenants, you'll want to keep them happy.
-The last thing you want is for them to move for the sake of a lick of paint.
-You'd probably have to paint anyway to attract a new tenant.
+As importantly, if you’ve good tenants, you’ll want to keep them happy.
+The last thing you want is for them to move for the sake of a can or two of paint.
+You’d probably have to paint anyway to attract a new tenant.

-Again, this is something that is (or isn't) covered by local laws.
-In most states, a landlord is not generally entitled to enter a home without giving the tenant prior notice.
+Again, this is something that is (or isn’t) covered by local laws.
+In most states, a landlord is not allowed to enter a home without giving the tenant prior notice.

 On becoming a landlord, you’ll acquire all sorts of new legal liabilities.
 And you’ll need insurance to protect you from them.

-But, just as with your homeowner's insurance, it's easy to buy more coverage than you need.
-So take care you don't pay too much for things you don't need.
+But, just as with your homeowner’s insurance, it’s easy to buy more landlord insurance coverage than you need.
+So take care you don’t pay too much for things you don’t need.

 Get multiple quotes.
 And do a cost-benefit analysis to decide which risks you’re prepared to shoulder yourself and which you want your insurer to cover.